 - Measuring tape and measurements.
 You need to know exactly how much space you have to work with in any new home you may choose.
 A dream home will quickly become a nightmare if things don’t fit inside it!

 - An open mind!
 While it’s good to have an idea of what you want, it’s also important to be flexible.
-You never know what surprises a tour may reveal to you!
+You never know what surprises a tour may reveal.

 How to Tour a Home

 - When you arrive, you may be greeted by the listing agent.
-While you can chat with them, you’ll want to let them know you’re represented – this is the time to introduce them to your agent!
+While you can chat with them, you’ll want to let them know you’re represented by Howard Hanna, and introduce them to your agent.

-- Walk through the home twice if possible.
-Do it once to see its general layout and “feel”.
-Then do it again to look at more specific items of interest to you.
+- Walk through the home twice.
+During your first walk through, view the general layout and “vibe.”
+Then walk through a second time with a fine attention to detail.
 Open up closets, take measurements, explore lighting, review kitchen appliances.
 Overall, do whatever you need to do to see if this is a good candidate for you.

 - Make sure you keep what’s important to you in mind as you tour a home.
 A gorgeous living room with a natural stone fireplace may be appealing, but not if the kitchen is tiny and cramped and you love to cook.
 Make sure to keep your overall needs in mind at all times.

 Plan Your Tour Time & Guests